 There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-Bishop Bronescombe C of E School follows the guidance in Annex B of KCSIE (revised September 2018) which outlines the key responsibilities of the DSL.
+Bishop Bronescombe School follows the guidance in Annex B of KCSIE (revised September 2020) which outlines the key responsibilities of the DSL.